aditisadwelkarucsd/cse15l-lab-reports/lab5report.md

 ---

 ### _Anonymous_
 Thanks!
-I see the issue now, input1 was printed to be this: `{11, 9, 5, 7, 3, 1}` which is strange since I expected this: `{11, 9, 7, 5, 3, 1}`.
+I see the issue now, input1 is this: `{11, 9, 5, 7, 3, 1}` which is strange since I expected this: `{11, 9, 7, 5, 3, 1}`.
 Here is a screenshot of the code:
 ![Image](reverseinplacebuggy.png)

 ---

 ### _Teaching Assistant_
 Look closely at the while loop's execution.
 Run through the loop with the array in the second test: `{1, 3, 5, 7, 9, 11}`, how many swaps are you making?
-What is your array every step of the way?
+What is your array after every iteration?

 ---